 4.4.
-Policy documents and policy awareness at offices of the provincial department of education national policy documents to assist schools to better manage leave taking.
-When r requested to provide the most recent and complete leave policy document, most schools in various provinces pointed to the 'Determination on leave of absence in the public service' as issued on 1 July 2009 by the Minister for Public Service and Administration.
+Policy documents and policy awareness at offices of the provincial department of education

+Researchers sought to determine the role of the provincial department of education in the day-today implementation of educator leave policy, in particular with regard to adapting or summarising national policy documents to assist schools to better manage leave taking.
+When requested to provide the most recent and complete leave policy document, most schools in various provinces pointed to the 'Determination on leave of absence in the public service' as issued on 1 July 2009 by the Minister for Public Service and Administration.
 Attached to it was Annexure A that referred specifically to ELRC Resolution 7/2001 as the document determining leave measures for institution-based educators.
 Other provinces referred to DPSA's (Department of Public Service and Administration) Leave Directive of July 2008 as the latest prescription.